fglock/Perlito/README-perlito5-Java.md

   - Array-deref in boolean context:

     Automatic call to ->hasNext on iterator reference in boolean context.
 The idea is that instead

         while ($iterator->hasNext()) { ... }

     we can type:

-            while (@$bar) { ... }
+       for (@$bar) { ... }

     First, the @$bar dereferencing of native java list would obtain an iterator reference and then due to having iterator reference in boolean context, the call to hasNext() would autmatically happen.
     That way we will be able to write idiomatic Perl loops on native java Lists

+    TODO - this is partially implemented; add tests.

   - Native values in Perl expressions:

     in this case, we can just assign the value to PlLvalue because PlLvalue knows what to do with each type this also takes care of "$x" and 0+$x
     (TODO)

     PlLvalue.set() is super-overloaded # Array, Hash, int, string, boolean, ... src5/lib/Perlito5/Java/Runtime.pm 1463

     (TODO) comparison and logical operators with Java variables: if ($typed == $typed) ...
     if ($typed eq $typed) ...
     if ($typed || $typed) ...
     if ($typed && $typed) ...

 - interoperation between native expressions and perl expressions